meh-vote/store-ui/README.md

-# store-ui
-JS build for Store UI
+# JS build for Store UI

-# user-states, on load
+## user-states, on load
-Ideal will prompt no interaction until required for transaction
+Prompt no interaction until required for transaction
 * no wallet/ethernet-provider available
 * ethernet provider available, wallet not conencted
 * ethernet provider available, wallet connected, on Base